nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `addw n/WEDDING_NAME d/DATE (in DD/MM/YYYY format) [c/CONTACT1_INDEX CONTACT2_INDEX ...]`

 Adds a wedding to PlanPerfect with the specified date.
-Optionally allows users to pre-assign contacts to the wedding.
+Optionally allows you to pre-assign contacts to the wedding.

 * Running this command will create a new wedding in the weddings panel, allowing you to use its wedding index to execute relevant commands on that wedding.
 * Wedding names must be alphanumeric, with a maximum length of 30 characters.